jpcorreia99/Income-prediction/README.md

  ### Numerical features
  Numeric features are a bit more easy to visualize and process because they already are in a numeric basis, so most mathematical operations can be performed on them.

- One thing to note is that most models don't handle well with different ranges (ex: age can be somewhere in the interval [18, 100] while education_num is ussually in the [5,20] interval).
+ One thing to note is that most models don't handle well features with different ranges (ex: age can be somewhere in the interval [18, 100] while education_num is ussually in the [5,20] interval).
 In order to prevent this problem, the numerical features are **standardized**.

- In the standardization process the data is rescaled in order for the mean to have a value of 0 and a standard deviation of 1.
+ In the standardization process the data is rescaled in order to have a mean value of 0 and  standard deviation of 1.
 This is achieved by subtracting each element by the mean and dividing the result by the standard deviation.

  ![standardization formula](README_imgs/standardization.png)